OpenINF/wg-a-team/README.md

 select [owners in the Chromium project][], respectively), although we occasionally help with those projects as well.

-> **Warning**: We don’t write unit tests run in the test harnesses we own;
+> **Warning:** We don’t write unit tests run in the test harnesses we own;
-> developers are best suited and responsible for that.
-We generally don’t write
+> developers are best suited for &mdash; and responsible &mdash; for that.

-> functional tests run in the harnesses we own, although we may help out here
-> from time to time, mainly when this is done in conjunction with developing a
-> new harness.
-Our interests here are empowering developers to write their own
-> tests, but we sometimes contribute tests here as part of the bootstrapping
-> process.
-Ultimately, as with unit tests, developers are best suited to writing
-> functional tests and understanding overall test coverage and design.
+We generally don’t write functional tests run in the harnesses we own, although we may help out here from time to time, mainly when this is done in conjunction with developing a new harness.
+Our interests here are empowering developers to write tests independently, but we sometimes contribute tests here as part of the bootstrapping process.
+Ultimately, as with unit tests, developers are best suited to writing functional tests as they understand overall test coverage and design.

 ## Meetings